zoobab/dockernuke/README.md

 This is a quick shell script to destroy `/var/lib/docker` and restart Docker with no images whatsoever.

+# Why?

 I wrote it because all other approaches sucks, are not fast enough, left garbage layers, etc...

+Notably ```docker prune``` does not remove everything (only what is considered 'dangling'), so I could not find any other option then nuking the whole docker directory.

 # Requirements